Dave Yeske: Career

+On January 1, 2024, Dr. Yeske began a one year term as Chair of the Foundation for Financial Planning's board of trustees.

 Yeske was named a "Mover and Shaker" in 2005 by Financial Planning Magazine, his investment approach was profiled in the Wall Street Journal in 2009, and he was profiled again by the Journal in 2010 on the "Science of Financial Advising."
 In October 2012, Yeske was recognized by the Financial Planning Association with the Heart of Financial Planning Award, granted to those individuals "who engage in extraordinary work, contributing and giving back to the financial planning community and public through financial planning."
 In granting the award, FPA highlighted Yeske's role as an educator, saying "his knowledge and teaching spans a generation of planners who have used his instruction and mentoring to polish their technical expertise."
 In 2017, the Financial Planning Association honored Yeske with the P. Kemp Fain, Jr. Award, the association's lifetime achievement award.

 Policy-Based Financial Planning

 Taking a concept first proposed by Hallman and Rosenbloom, Yeske and Elissa Buie developed and expanded the concept of Policy-Based Financial Planning.
 Their article, "Policy-Based Financial Planning Provides Touchstone in a Turbulent World," was published in the Journal of Financial Planning in July 2006.
 Buie and Yeske subsequently presented the concept at conferences around the world, including two national FPA conferences in the U.S. and conferences in London, Edinburgh, and Manchester.
 Financial planning policies are compact statements combining client values and objectives with financial planning best practices to form compact decision rules.
 These decision rules facilitate rapid decision making in the face of changing external circumstances.
 A good policy is one that is at once broad enough to encompass any novel event and specific enough to always return a clear answer or action.
 Examples of such financial planning policies include the safe-withdrawal spending rules developed by Guyton and Klinger, investment policies as described by Boone and Lubitz, and policies for managing debt, charitable-giving, or risk management.